 The foods that make it to the list of prebiotics include dandelion greens, chicory root, onions Jerusalem, artichokes, whole oats, apples, bananas, and so on.
 Ginger, our topic of discussion, is also a good source of prebiotics and helps to maintain good gut health.

 The several transformations your body goes through in menopause aren’t unknown.
 The main reasons for the same are the fluctuating levels of estrogen and progesterone.
 Estrogens are not just reproductive hormones.
 They have other functions as well and play a significant role in regulating gut microbiome positively.
-A decline in estrogen levels takes a toll on gut health, leading to several digestive disorders.
-Several studies have shown that ginger extracts help towards improving gut microbes.
-Thus it results in better digestion.

 3. For Lessening Depression and Mood Swings